-Free Required Lease Documents:
+Required Lease Disclosures

-- All Alabama landlords of any building constructed before 1978 must notify all tenants of the potential existence of lead-based hazards.
+- All Alabama landlords of any building constructed before 1978 must notify tenants of the potential existence of lead-based hazards.

 Landlord Right of Entry

-- Emergency entry without notice is permitted.
-Emergency entry includes if there is a fire, serious water leak, or another serious health or safety issue.
-(Ala.
-Code § § 35-9A-303)
+Alabama law requires landlords to give at minimum two days’ notice before entering the property for maintenance and repair purposes.
+Emergency entry without notice is permitted.
+The emergency entry includes if there is a fire, serious water leak, or another serious health or safety issue (§ 35-9A-303).

 Small Claims Court

-Alabama tenants may sue their landlord in small claims court for up to $6,000 after a landlord fails to return a deposit.
-(Guide to Alabama Small Claims Courts)
+Alabama tenants may sue their landlord in small claims court for up to $6,000 after a landlord fails to return a deposit (Guide to Alabama Small Claims Courts).